XxTGKxX/XxTGKxX/README.md

 Hello, I'm TGK, but you can call me Bri!

-(Don't ask what TGK means...)
+I'm a girl who makes Discord bots and Ren'Py games.

-Just a girl who makes silly little Ren'Py things, I hope to make something big one day!
+I'm also the lead artist of Mistakes Were Made!